Products, Services, and Data

 In FY2016, COMPASS implemented a new system for project applications: member agencies focus on projects and COMPASS focuses on funding.
 Many small agencies do not have enough staff to learn the minutia of federal grant funding, which can be extremely complicated.
 COMPASS took the mystery out of the application process by rolling applications for all funding COMPASS administers into one application process, from federal aid to the Project Development Program and CIM Implementation Grants (see below).
 Project applicants only need to apply once for their project to be considered for all funding sources.

 Applications are accepted in a two-phase process.
 Phase I includes basic information about a project, or even a concept.
-Members are provided two opportunities to submit Phase I applications are accepted throughout the year as agency planning processes result in prioritized local needs.
+Members are provided two opportunities to submit Phase I applications each year.
 Only the Phase I application is needed for projects that are not determined eligible for federal funding.

 COMPASS staff reviews each application from Phase I for funding eligibility.
 If a project is eligible for federal-aid funding, COMPASS staff requests additional information in Phase II, such as specific data on roadway condition, freight corridor status, traffic volume, alternative modes considered, and additional required worksheets and attachments.
 Phase II applications are due approximately six weeks after the Phase I submittal.
 All applications are added to the Resource Development Plan (see below) for further research and analysis.
 A “second opportunity” for Phase I applications is available in April with an early May deadline.

 A technical committee, made up of representatives from each COMPASS member agency, ranks all applications.
 Staff recommends a funding plan based on all funding availability using the ranking recommended by the technical committee.

 The COMPASS Application Guide (below) provides more detail of the application process.
-Contact Kathy Parker for more information about submitting an application.
+Contact Toni Tisdale or Dane Hoskins for more information about submitting an application.

 Forms for application assistance: